 Tastes of Lunar New Year is the third book written and published by Chepusova.

 As new mothers, Chepusova and her illustrator, Isabel Foo, were disappointed by the void of well-written, well-designed English language books that represented their own Asian backgrounds authentically.
 Both have roots in Hong Kong and have lived, worked, and traveled extensively around Asia.
 They also share a background in design as they attended the same university in Canada.
 Finding the offerings in the children’s genre to be stereotypical and lackluster, they created the Big Cities Little Foodies series in 2019.

 “Food is a huge part of exploring and experiencing cultures, so we want to use that theme to introduce little ones to quintessential Asian foods that they can learn to recognize both at home and abroad,” said Chepusova.
 “We hope other families with an Asian heritage or an appetite for learning about other cultures will also enjoy reading these books with their children.”

 Tastes of Lunar New Year deviates from the board book series, and will be a 36-page hardcover book, aimed at children ages 3-6.
 The book will be produced in a limited run, in time for Lunar New Year in February 2021, and will be taking pre-orders as part of a Kickstarter campaign on August 28, 2020.
 The book will also be available in a bilingual English and Chinese edition.

-Tastes of Lunar New Year was created by Cheryl Yau Chepusova and Isabel Foo, illustrated by Mori Chiang, and published by Little Picnic Press.
+Tastes of Lunar New Year was written by Cheryl Yau Chepusova, designed by Isabel Foo, illustrated by Mori Chiang, and published by Little Picnic Press.